 After high school I never played in a band again but I played a lot of folk guitar at the fraternity on our serenades of the sororities

-I continue to play often on throughout my life until finally contemporary worship entered the churches and I started the first contemporary worship at Grace Methodist Church and Spencer I really love that other was hard to put together a band but we did the best we could when I left the Methodist church we went to DaySpring Assembly and I played guitar and then the piano we had fantastic worship music there Barb VanWyk was the leader and it was a good band.
+I continue to play often on throughout my life until finally contemporary worship entered the churches and I started the first contemporary worship at Grace Methodist Church and Spencer in 1995.
+I really loved playing even though it was hard to put together a band but we did the best we could.
+When I left the Methodist church we went to DaySpring Assembly and I played guitar and then the piano we had fantastic worship music there Barb VanWyk was the leader and it was a good band.
 My claim to fame there was that I broke two strings on the grand piano I guess I played a little too hard.
-I’ve continued to play in church bands from there on I believe if I had the opportunity I would play every day if that was possible I think I get the most joy out of doing that more than anything else.
+I’ve continued to play in church bands from there on I believe if I had the opportunity I would play every day if that was possible because I think I get the most joy out of doing that more than anything else.